 3. A good transfer impulse uses appropriate media!

 In the field of digitally supported training, there is a huge selection of media!
-Proven formats include learning and explanatory videos, checklists, observation protocols, and self-tests.
+Proven media include learning and explanatory videos, checklists, observation protocols, and self-tests.
 The key is that the media are chosen consciously.

 Learn more on our information page: Blended Learning in Practice